felixludos/omni-fig/README.rst

     │   └── debug.yaml - config to be automatically used in debug mode
     │
     ├── src/ - any python source files
-    │   ├── __init__.py - python file to be called to load project as a module into omnifig.projects │   ├── script1.py - any additional source files part of the module
+    │   ├── __init__.py - gets imported
+    │   ├── script1.py - any additional source files part of the module
     │   └── ...
     │
-    ├── .fig.project.yml - project info file
+    ├── .omnifig.yml - project info file
     └── ...

-For the example above, ``.fig.project.yml`` should contain something like:
+For the example above, ``.omnifig.yml`` should contain something like:

 .. code-block:: yaml